tempranova/turtlerp/README.md

 ### To Do

+Tests

+- // Need to test all iffy characters -- if any bad ones cause an error, it'll error EVERYONE (tested `~!@#$%^&*()-_=+[]\{}|;':",./<>?`)
+- More comprehensive tests are worthwhile on bad characters

 Bugs

-- Need to test all iffy characters -- if any bad ones cause an error, it'll error EVERYONE
 - Test when drunk (SLURRED_SPEECH)
-- Testing channel being joined properly
+- // Testing channel being joined properly
+- // Fixing sometime disappearance of tooltip
-- description autopops when clicked by another
+- // description autopops when clicked by another

 Next Up

-- Fixing sometime disappearance of tooltip
-- adding pronouns and adding that beside the IC / OOC
+- // adding pronouns and adding that beside the IC / OOC
 - Allowing custom class text and custom class color
+ - This requires some rethinking of how tooltip is sent, as we're nearing 255 char limit (see Class Constants for char limits).
+Do we split the tooltip into parts, like description?
+Or enforce other limits?

 Feature List

-- Passing through HTML for the Description, adding some "Advanced" instructions on click
+- // Passing through HTML for the Description
-- (adding link to HTML instructions, and a link to lists of images and names of images they can use in the text)
+- More to come after beta testing and first release, based on community response